 The International Center provides professional support and advising for Illinois Institute of Technology international employees, scholars, and visitors.
 We process government applications/petitions that require sponsorship by Illinois Tech, including J-1 research scholar and professor DS-2019s and employment-based H-1B, E-3, and TN.

 The International Center advising staff will help with questions relating to acquiring and maintaining nonimmigrant visa statuses.
-We also conduct orientations and workshops covering topics such as life at Illinois Tech, maintaining legal status, obtaining work permission, travel, and adjusting to life in a the United States for the international student and employee/scholar community.
+We also conduct orientations and workshops covering topics such as life at Illinois Tech, maintaining legal status, obtaining work permission, travel, and adjusting to life in the United States for the international student and employee/scholar community.
 We provide workshops and information sessions for sponsoring departments on hiring international faculty and staff.

 We are responsible for insuring that the university remains compliant with immigration-related regulations and that the university’s interests are accurately represented in all immigration-related applications to government agencies.